smopen/sigcpp/_posts/2020-07-10-variadic-print-macros.md

    ```

 2. The macros in Listings B, C, and D use `std::cout` as the default output stream, but
    in some programs, a different streams such as `std::cerr` might be better.
-Alter each
+Modify each
    of the programs linked in Listings B, C, and D to define a single symbol which stands
    for the default stream to use and then use the new symbol in the remainder of the
    program.
-Assume the programmer will edit the definition of the symbol to set the
+Assume the programmer edits the definition of the symbol to set the default
-   default output stream.
+   output stream.
 In all programs, do **not** alter the `main` function in any way.

    With all three programs changed as required, which of the three listings was "easier"
    to change (less effort to change and less error prone)?
 Why?